rjarry/aerc/providers/microsofto365.md

 > [!IMPORTANT]
 > If Thunderbird decides to rotate their client secret, we are SOL!

-Now, run `oama authorize outlook yourname@email.com` and go to the `http://localhost:portwhatever` as prompted, authenticate with your Office365 account, and allow "Thunderbird" to access your email.
+Now, run `oama authorize microsoft yourname@email.com` and go to the `http://localhost:portwhatever` as prompted, authenticate with your Office365 account, and allow "Thunderbird" to access your email.